metal-stack/metal-roles/partition/roles/sonic-config/README.md

 ## Supported SONiC Versions

-The only supported SONiC versions are Edgecore SONiC versions 202111.x.
+The only supported SONiC versions are Edgecore SONiC versions 202111.x and 202211.x.
 Other versions might work as well but their behavior might slightly differ for some of the configuration parameters.
 For example, if you are using `sonic_config_docker_routing_config_mode: split` on a 202111.x version and wish to migrate to version 202311.5, you will need to use `split-unified` instead.
 As the 202111.x versions worked best for us so far this role is mostly tested against those versions.